 The following short progress report, written by a student in geology, provides an excellent example of how concrete and affirmative a progress report can be.
 Note the specificity even in the title, and how sections such as "Remaining Questions" and "Expected Results" demonstrate that the writer, even though he is two months away from the completion of his thesis, is thinking about the work in a professional manner.

-Click here to open a sample progress report within this page.
+Click here to download a pdf of a sample progress report.

 "Stratigraphic Architecture of Deep-Ramp Carbonates: Implications for Deposition